JStover95/FaaSr-Functions/weather_visualization/README.md

 We will write a single function for handling the CSV download using the `requests` library.
 This will receive the URL to download from and the name of the file to save the CSV data to.
 This will return an integer with the number of rows in the CSV.

+> ℹ️ Note that we wrapped the download in a `try`/`except` block.
+This allows us to use `faasr_log` to record an error, simplifying troubleshooting if the download fails.

 ```python
 def download_data(url: str, output_name: str) -> str:
     """